surfnet-niels/REFEDs-specifications/personalized.md

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119 \[BCP14\].

-This specification may be extended to reference other protocol-specific formulations as circumstances warrant.
+This specification includes reference to protocol-specific formulations as circumstances warrant in Chapter 6

-An FAQ for the Entity Category has been made available to help deployments \[FAQ\].
+An FAQ for the Entity Label has been made available to help deployments \[FAQ\].

 **1\.
 Definition**
 ------------------